AdaCore/training_material/courses/spark_for_ada_programmers/3_spark_language.rst

   - Precise - it has few false alarms
   - Fast - it can run as part of development
   - Modular - it does not require the complete program
+  - Constructive - it works on incomplete programs

 * Combine tool automation and user interaction